fergusonandrew/2016-01-29-UBC/01-filedir.md

 and so on.
 This is called **tab completion**, and we will see it in many other tools as we go on.

+But now, it's time to review what we learned with some challenge questions.

 > ## Many ways to do the same thing - absolute vs relative paths {.challenge}
 >